Checklist for implementing a QMS for ISO 13485-2016

-The job description concerns only for a position not for an employee, therefore employees for a certain position can be changed but the description and requirements for that position remains the same.
+The job description concerns only for a position, not for an employee, therefore employees for a certain position can be changed but the description and requirements for that position remain the same.
 A common job description document should include the following data:

 - Position title

 - Necessary experience

 - Education and skills to perform tasks related to the particular position,